Long Term Care

 Benefits are received tax free.

-Benefits are payable if care is received in the home or in a facility.
+Benefits are payable if care is received in a facility.
+Some carriers include coverage for home care, or allow you to add it on.

-Benefits are payable for 1,2,5 years or lifetime depending on the benefit period chosen.
+Benefits can be payable for life depending on the benefit period chosen.

 Care must be received in Canada or the United States in order to receive benefits.